tal-amir/sparse-approximation-gsm/README.md

 Input arguments
 ---------------
-A - Matrix of size n x d
+`A` - Matrix of size n x d
-y - Column vector in R^n
+`y` - Column vector in R^n
-k - Target sparsity level, 1 < k < d
+`k` - Target sparsity level
-varargin - name/value pairs of parameters.
+`varargin` - name/value pairs of parameters.
            See documentation for details.

 Output arguments
 ----------------
-x_sol - Estimated solution vector to the sparse apprixmation problem
+`x_sol` - Estimated solution vector to the sparse apprixmation problem
-sol   - A struct containing information about the solution.
+`sol`   - A struct containing information about the solution.
         See documentation for details.

 This program requires the Mosek optimization solver.